In this section:

 Anne Pearson is a qualified nurse and has a background in acute and community services.
 She moved from the NHS to the voluntary sector and worked in health related charities developing information and education services for patients and health professionals.
 Anne has responsibility for the management of the Fund for Innovation and Leadership programme and the development of the Queens Nurse network.
-She also supports the Director in the professional and policy work of the QNI.
+She also supports the Chief Executive in the professional and policy work of the QNI.

 020 7549 1419

 After spending many years in various roles in the private sector, including as a hotel accountant, Chris spent the last ten years working in the not-for-profit education area.
 He joined FENTO (Further Education National Training Organisation) in November 2000.
 FENTO and four other national training organizations, which included among other projects work-based learning, libraries and archives, merged to become Lifelong Learning UK in January 2005.
 He was chosen to be the financial controller and the company grew from twenty people to nearly two hundred within three years.
 Chris' most recent commitment in to the charity world was at last year’s London Marathon, where he raised nearly five thousand pounds for the Motor Neurone Disease Association by walking the marathon backwards - Buckingham Palace to Greenwich!

 020 7549 1405